Drutika06/Abstractive-Text-Summarization-with-Semantic-and-Contextual-Alignment-Using-BART-/README.md

 After training, the fine-tuned model is loaded into a Hugging Face summarization pipeline.

-During inference, the project uses:
+During inference, the model uses:

 ```text
 Maximum Summary Length     = 128 tokens